 The panel's decision does not have to be unanimous and can be decided by a majority vote.
-It is binding on the pupil, parents, governing body, headteacher and LA.
+It is binding on the pupil, parents, governing body, Executive Head Teacher and LA.

 21. Conducting governing body meetings or independent review panels via remote access